Is Your Business Ready for CMMC 2.0 Compliance Deadline?

 4. Develop a System Security Plan (SSP)

-Create a formal document that outlines your cybersecurity policies, procedures, and controls.
+Create a formal document that outlines your cybersecurity standard, policies and procedures.
 This should also include a detailed assessment of the risks associated with CUI and a plan to mitigate those risks.

 5. Implement cybersecurity controls